 - Global network backbone.
 A private network backbone, such as Cato’s which consists of 70+ PoPs and offers a 99.999% uptime SLA, enables SASE to deliver reliability appliances alone cannot.

 - Convergence of networking & security.
 SD-WAN is just one piece of the broader WAN networking and security puzzle.
 In addition to SD-WAN, SASE provides features such as NGFW, IPS, CASB, DLP and SWG.
 With the entire network and security infrastructure delivered as a single cloud-native platform, enterprises benefit from increased visibility, fewer silos, and enhanced security.

 - Simplified management.
 By doing away with the need for multiple appliances and complex integration and providing a simple management interface, SASE makes managing the WAN simple.
 As a result, opex and network complexity go down and IT is free to focus on core business functionality instead of infrastructure maintenance.

 Simply put: by converging network and security, SASE can provide enterprises with a holistic solution network that security appliances alone cannot.

 SASE is the enterprise WAN standard of today

 There will never be a single one-size-fits all solution for every enterprise security and networking use case.
 However, SASE is a truly transformational approach to the WAN.
 By combining SD-WAN and other networking functionality with advanced security features, SASE can legitimately address most WAN network and security requirements at scale, and this opinion isn’t just marketing hype.
 Industry experts agree.
 Because of the benefits SASE architecture can deliver, Gartner projects a minimum of 40% of enterprises will have specific plans to adopt SASE by 2024.

 Cato purpose-built the world’s first true SASE platform and has been recognized as a leader in the space.
-If you’d like to learn more about what SASE can do for your enterprise, you can become a certified SASE expert or read our free SASE for Dummies ebook.
+If you’d like to learn more about what SASE can do for your enterprise, you can become a certified SASE expert.
 We also invite you contact us, sign up for a demo, or download our “The Network for the Digital Business Starts with the Secure Access Service Edge (SASE)” eBook.